Arkanic/rtljs/README.md

 # RTLjs
 Node.js interface for librtlsdr, using FFI-NAPI

-Works with modern versions of node (v14-16 etc.), unlike alternate packages on NPM
+Works with modern versions of node, unlike alternate packages on NPM

-Only tested on Linux, but if you ask me, I can very easily add windows/macos support.
+Only tested on Linux, but if you ask me, I (think I) can very easily add windows/macos support.

 ## Installation
 ### Prerequisites